anmol95/orderprocessingsystem/README.md

     [INFO] --------------------------------[ jar ]---------------------------------
     ...

-# Test
-Run `4-invoke.sh` to invoke the function.

-    orderprocessingsystem$ ./4-invoke.sh
-    {
-        "StatusCode": 200,
-        "ExecutedVersion": "$LATEST"
-    }
-    "200 OK"

-Let the script invoke the function a few times and then press `CRTL+C` to exit.

-The application uses AWS X-Ray to trace requests.
-Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.

 Choose a node in the main function graph.
 Then choose **View traces** to see a list of traces.
 Choose any trace to view a timeline that breaks down the work done by the function.

 # Configure Handler Class